Airgap Portal

 • The user could only sort the list between first to last or last or first

-• A new job would be created by filling out a form that appears from the right side of the interface
+• A new job would be created by filling out a form that appears in a side panel

 Wireframe of the Airgap Portal showing a standard list view